mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ### 1.3 Product overview
 #### 1.3.1 Product perspective

-This system generates maps to be used for a dungeons and dragons game, while also allowing the dungeon master to manage the game and choose what the players see.
+This system generates maps to be used for a Dungeons and Dragons game, while also allowing the Dungeon Master to manage the game and choose what the players see.
 This system is similar to other systems such as ProDnD[1], an app available on the app store that allows users to input map sizes, complexity, and other information to generate a dungeon.
 Our system would not be as complex but will still be inspired in part by the ProDnD system and other systems similar to it.

 The system will generate a map as well as populate the map with enemies of varying levels and types.
-The Dungeon Master would then calculate any damage to the enemies and players and manage player information off screen and input the hit points lost to the enemies on their device.
-The system would also generate information about the enemy such as armour level.
+The Dungeon Master would then calculate any damage to the enemies and players and manage the player’s information off-screen and input the hit points lost to the enemies on their device.
+The system would also generate information about the enemy such as the armour level.
 The levels of the generated enemies would depend on the level of the Dungeon.

 The system would display information to the players using a similar system to Kahoot[2], a system that allows the host (the Dungeon Master in our system) to host a game that the players can connect to on their devices.
 Our system would be different from Kahoot's system as the Dungeon Master would need to be able to choose what image the players see on their device.
 This system would have no direct relationship with any other products or systems similar to Kahoot, but will instead be inspired by the design and functions of other products such as Kahoot.
 Whereas Kahoot is hosted via the internet, therefore anyone can connect to a given game, our system will use a local area network to connect between devices.

-For our system to appear as a Dungeons and Dragons system, we will need to either create or use artwork.
-The artwork we use will either be created by ourselves, or will be free to use images.
+For our system to appear as a Dungeons and Dragons system, we will need to either create or use the artwork.
+The artwork we use will either be created by ourselves or will be free to use images.

 > **9.5.3 Product perspective** <br>
 > Define the system's relationship to other related products.